-Notes: plus and minus denote revenues and expenditures respectively firms in the transaction matrix give the national income identities of the two countries.
+Notes: plus and minus denote revenues and expenditures respectively

 There are a number of simplifying assumptions in the model.
 First, firms act in an accommodating way viz-a-viz the rest of the economy.
 They simply produce whatever is demanded.
 They do not undertake any productive investment, while all their profits are immediately transferred back to households.
 In that sense there is no endogenous economic growth in the model.
 Secondly my set-up does not include private banks.